xenia-e/capstone/README.md

 * The recall on our training dataset indicates that our model can correctly determine if a gymnast has received a medal 91% of the time.
 * The recall on our testing dataset indicates that our model can correctly predict if a gymnast will receive a medal 84% of the time.
 * With an 85% balanced accuracy score on our testing dataset, we can conclude that on Olympic gymnast's physical features are correlated with whether or not they will receive a medal.
+* Additionally, you can see our top 5 feature importance include Win Per Member, Team Wins, Height, Age, BMI, Weight for gymnastics athletes.

 &ensp;